noroutine/dust4j/README.md

 Thanks go to [Aleksander Williams](https://github.com/akdubya) for creating such a nice templating rocket.
 Also special thanks to [LinkedIn](http://linkedin.com/) for taking care of it

-Thanks to you if feedback, bugs and suggestions!
-Also please consider contributing to this project!
+Also thanks in advance to you for the code, feedback, bug reports and suggestions, if you have any.

 Links
 -----